jhnbyrn/951-KLR-PAGES/dme_map_info.md

 ```177 + 77 = 254``` (no overflow, keep going)
 ```254 + 39 = 293``` (this is > than 255, so we have an overflow).

 Once an overflow is detected, we have found the columns that our input falls between.
 Now we could just take the index of the column that triggered the overflow (2 in this example) and use that as an index into the values list, and return that value.
-But that would be pretty crude - after all, we blew way past the threshold for the second column in this example.
-Clearly the right value is somewhere in between the values for the first and second columns.
-It doesn't seem right that we only get one output value for a wide range of inputs, and then the output suddenly jumps when the input creeps over some threshold!

-Of course this situation could be improved with more detailed maps.
-Instead of 3 values, why not 30? or 300?
-But even 30 would still be less than ideal, and it would take up way too much memory.
-So instead the Motronic software does something called linear interpolation.

-It's really a very simple and intuitive concept, although the implementation in code can end up looking pretty complicated.
-The idea is:

-* let's call the column that caused the overflow n, and the one after that n+1
-* what proportion of the distance between n and n+1 did we land at?
-This is nothing more than the overflow value divided by the difference between n and n+1.
-* what value is exactly that proportion of the distance between the value corresponding to column n, and the value corresponding to n+1?

-That value is the value we return from the map.
-So the maps may be limited to a small number of rows and/or columns (typically no more tan 12) but the range of values we can get has no such limit.

-Of course this interpolation process is an approximation.
-The ideal values often don't form a straight line from one point to the next - but it's good enough for most cases.
+In practice though, the Motronic code does something more sophisticated than that called linear interpolation.
+The short explanation of this is: for inputs that fall between column headings (which is what happens most of the time), the DME figures out the most appropriate in-between value and returns that even though it's not explicitly stored in the map.
+We'll leave the details til later.

 ## Last n bytes: the actual map values
 Finally we get to the part everyone actually cares about - the map values themselves!
 What do they represent?
 Generally to see what they represent we have to look at the code.
 Immediately after a map is read, the return value is usually compared to some known variable.
 For example, when the map in our example is read, the resulting value is then compared to the value in 37.
 You might recall that 37 is the location of engine speed.
 That tells us that this map contains engine speed values.
 You knew that at the start because I told you, but this is how I knew.